JanDornbusch/ClojureWebTutorial/tutorial19/Readme.md

 "Sente is a small client+server library that makes it easy to build reliable, high-performance realtime web applications with Clojure + ClojureScript."
 Which will use Ajax (auto-fallback) to emulate WebSockets by some kind of longtermpolling.

+As I prefer Alephs manifold techniques I will not evaluate Sente here.
+It offers a few sample projects already so feel free to use them.